enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ## Create custom theme

-Define the $custom-theme map that will be expanded with various customisation options based on specific needs.
+Define the `$custom-theme` map that will be expanded with various customization options based on specific needs.

 ```scss
 $custom-theme: ();
 ```

-Include and apply the styles generated by the generate-from mixin in the 'generator' module, using the customisation options provided in the $custom-theme map.
+Include and apply the styles generated by the generate-from mixin in the 'generator' module, using the customization options provided in the `$custom-theme` map.

 ```scss
 @include generator.generate-from($custom-theme);